volentixlabsinc/venue-server/README.md

 ### Testing

-In order to run the tests locally, you will need to set up the projects dependancies.
+In order to run the tests locally, you will need to set up the projects dependencies.
 ```
 pip install -r requirements.txt
 ```

-Add the Supervisor:
+Add Supervisor direct from its Github repo master branch (supports Python 3):
 ```
 pip install git+https://github.com/Supervisor/Supervisor
 ```

 Run the tests.
 ```
-??????
-NEED THE COMMAND TO RUN THE TESTS
+pytest
 ```
 ### Running